-Everyone and his dog these days seem to use large language models (LLMs) like ChatGPT, Claude, Bard or Copilot.
+Everyone and his dog these days seem to use large language models (LLMs) like ChatGPT, Claude, Gemini or Copilot.
 From drafting emails, writing code, generating strategies or just as a rubber ducky.
-But in some industries and professions, LLM use from a competitor is a death trap.
+But in some industries and professions, LLM use from a competitor can get you in serious trouble.
 Let me explain why.

 The Compliance Challenge